Best daily deals

 The Under Armour Project Rock Over-Ear Training Headphones by JBL review is a favorite among athletes

-Battery life is ridiculously long, and this clocked in at 41 hours and 13 minutes of playtime with noise canceling on.
+The battery life is ridiculously long: 41 hours and 13 minutes of playtime with noise canceling on.
 You can fast charge the headset with the included USB-C cable: 5 minutes of charge provides 120 minutes of battery life.
 If the battery does happen to deplete, you can use the integrated headphone jack to connect to your phone.

 Under Armour Project Rock by JBL